yekaranfil/yekaranfil/README.md

     ],
   };
 const say_hi = (me) => {
-    console.log(`Hi, I'm Emre, a 3th year student at the Department of Management Information Systems.
+    console.log(`Hi, I'm Emre.
+I graduated from the Management Information Systems Department.
-    I'm interested in programming and I'm improving myself in this direction.
+I have a keen interest in programming and I am actively developing myself in this direction.
-    I have a good command of languages such as C#, Java, Python, JavaScript, SQl and I'm improving myself in mobile programming.
+I work as a backend developer.
+I am proficient in languages such as Java, Kotlin, Scala, Python, JavaScript, C#, and SQL, and I am also improving my skills in mobile programming.
+I'm learning Flutter.
+Along with 3 teammates, we develop applications as the DilekSoft team.
+Through this, I have gained experience in teamwork, leadership, and working under stress.`);
-    I'm learning Flutter and Kotlin.
-In the TUNEX team, which we established with 4 friends, we develop applications by helping and teamwork, and we do things that will improve ourselves.`);
   };